- Get Involved

 The AIA is the voice of the architectural profession and the resource for its members in service to society.

 Based in Washington, D.C., the American Institute of Architects (AIA) has been the leading professional membership association for licensed architects, emerging professionals, and allied partners since 1857.
-AIA Honolulu is a Chapter of the AIA representing and serving over 800 members on the island of Oahu, Hawaii, Kauai and Lanai.
+AIA Honolulu is a Chapter of the AIA representing and serving members on the island of Oahu, Hawaii, Kauai and Lanai.
 Within these islands, AIA Honolulu represents and serves over 800 individual member architects, associates, and allied design professionals.
 Organizationally, we are a local membership organization incorporated as a 501(c) 6 non-profit corporation and guided by the laws of the State of Hawaii.

-AIA is Architects - the community of architects, joining together to accomplish things
+AIA is Architects - the community of architects, joining together

 Why We Exist